 This post comes courtesy of Elaine Smit of Chow Bella Kids.

 Another school year is coming up, but there are still weeks until summer is over.
-You may not be thinking about what you are going to make for your child’s lunch, but I find myself actually looking forward to making Jenny’s school lunches this fall.
+You may not be thinking about what you are going to make for your child’s lunch, but I find myself actually looking forward to making my daughter’s school lunches this fall.

 Believe me, this hasn’t always been the case.
 In years past, I used to simply buy a hot lunch for her or give her money to buy her own lunch.